 Venezuela has its fair share of crime.
 Expats should be vigilant in crowded places as pickpocketing is common.
-It is also advisable to avoid travelling to rural areas, as these regions are particularly dangerous.
+It is also advisable to avoid travelling to rural areas, as these regions are particularly hazardous.

-Population: 31 million
+Population: 30.5 million

 Capital city: Caracas

-Geography: The country's landscape is varied with Andes mountains to the west, the Amazon basin rainforest in the south, the Llanos plains in the centre, and the Orinoco River Delta in the east.
+Geography: The country's landscape is varied, with Andes mountains to the west, the Amazon basin rainforest in the south, the Llanos plains in the centre, and the Orinoco River Delta in the east.

 Political system: Federal presidential republic